walusakasamuel/Week-8-Assignment-Final-Project/week-7/init.md

 ## 🎯 Hands-on Class Activity
+You are the Database Guardian 🛡️ your mission is to protect, rescue, and restore data.

+If you lose data… well, let’s just say the “Boss” won’t be happy. 😅

 ### Database Backup
 The **mysqldump** is a command-line utility in MySQL used for creating backups of MySQL databases.